swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

     /// - Returns: `true` if the initial elements of the sequence matches the
     /// beginning of `regex`; otherwise, `false`.
-    public func starts(with regex: some RegexComponent) -> Bool }
+    public func starts(with regex: some RegexComponent) -> Bool

+    /// Returns a Boolean value indicating whether the initial elements of the
+    /// sequence are the same as the elements in the specified regex.
+    /// - Parameter content: A closure to produce a `RegexComponent` to compare.
+    /// - Returns: `true` if the initial elements of the sequence matches the
+    /// beginning of `regex`; otherwise, `false`.
+    public func starts(
+        @RegexComponentBuilder _ content: () -> some RegexComponent
+    ) -> Bool
+}
 ```